Sensitivity of tree species demography to climate and competition across their range

 Model

-\[ n(z', t + 1) = \int_{L}^{U} \, K(z', z, \theta)\, n(z, t)\, \mathrm{d}z \](1)
+\[ n(z', t + \Delta t) = \int_{L}^{U} \, K(z', z, \theta)\, n(z, t)\, \mathrm{d}z \](1)

-The continuous trait \(z\) at time \(t\) represents the DBH, bouded between the lower (\(L\)) and upper (\(U\)) values, and \(n(z, t)\) characterizes the continuous DBH distribution for a population.
-The probability of the population distribution size from \(n(z, t)\) to \(n(z', t+1)\) is governed by the kernel \(K\) and the species-specific parameters \(\theta\).
-The kernel \(K\), a continuous version of the discretized projection Matrix in structured population models, is composed of three sub-models:
+The continuous trait \(z\) represents DBH, bounded between lower (\(L\)) and upper (\(U\)) limits, and \(n(z, t)\) describes the DBH distribution at time \(t\).
+Transitions from \(n(z, t)\) to \(n(z', t + \Delta t)\) are governed by the kernel \(K\) and species-specific parameters \(\theta\).
+The kernel \(K\), a continuous analogue of the projection matrix in structured population models, is composed of three demographic components:

 \[ K(z', z, \theta) = [Growth(z', z, \theta) \times Survival(z, \theta)] + Recruitment(z, \theta) \](2)